Put Your Exceptional Teaching Skills to Use at the Inaugural Music Teacher Guild Conference, Accelerate

 A complimentary three-year Music Teacher Guild membership

-Complimentary Mentorship 101 Training & Certification
+Complimentary Foundations of Mentorship Training & Certification

 Professional promotion through conference and organizational channels